samcole8/mootd/README.md

 - The MOTD updates at a fixed interval
 - Messages are always random
-- Cows have a fixed chance to be atypical - if so a unique "cow" is selected at random (see below)
+- Cows have a fixed chance to be atypical—if so a unique "cow" is selected at random (see below)
 - There are around 50 different cows packaged with cowsay

 ```